pivotal/docs-tap/app-live-view/install.hbs.md

 - `Single cluster`: All Application Live View components are deployed in a single cluster.
 The user can access Application Live View plug-in information of the applications across all the namespaces in the Kubernetes cluster.
 This is the default mode of Application Live View.

-- `Multicluster`: In a multicluster environment, the Application Live View back-end component is installed only once in a single cluster and exposes a RSocket registration for the other clusters using Tanzu shared ingress.
+- `Multicluster`: In a multicluster environment, the Application Live View back end component is installed only once in a single cluster and exposes a RSocket registration for the other clusters using Tanzu shared ingress.
 Each cluster continues to install the connector as a DaemonSet.
 The connectors are configured to connect to the central instance of the Application Live View back end.

 ## <a id='install-app-live-view-back-end'></a> Install Application Live View back end